 Holocene: Chalcolithic Age

 The time period of this era was from 1800 to 1000 BC and it was marked with the use of copper which was the first metal used in India.
-The people of this era has the knowledge of cultivation & Cattle rearing along with Irrigation, Harvesting and crop rotation.
+The people of this era have the knowledge of cultivation & Cattle rearing along with Irrigation, Harvesting, and crop rotation.

 The excavation revealed structures like Granaries, Embankment & Fortification.
 There were mud houses made up of mud in circular and rectangular patterns with mud chulhas.